 Everyone But Myself

-Funny, deeply honest, and inspiring for readers facing overwhelm in their own lives, Everyone But Myself reads like a best friend’s confessions.
-Julie shares how she pulled herself back to solid ground while embracing chaos along the way.
+Funny, honest, and inspiring for readers feeling overwhelmed by life, Everyone But Myself is like a best friend’s story of how she returned to solid ground while embracing chaos along the way.

-Written with humor and hope, and sure to resonate with mothers spread thin by the demands of modern family life, Everyone But Myself offers an intimate portrait of how one woman found her way back from the edge.
+Sure to resonate with mothers spread thin by the demands of modern family life, Everyone But Myself offers an intimate portrait of how one woman found her way back to herself.

 What people are saying...